In Mysore-style Ashtanga, you're taught one-on-one in the supportive context of the community.

 The Mysore Program is open for all levels to embrace being students together in a clear, safe and encouraging space.

 Ashtanga yoga is a living tradition passed down through a lineage of practice, devotion, and study.
-This method was passed from Sri T. Krishnamacharya, the "grandfather" of modern yoga to his student Sri K. Pattabhi Jois, the "father" of modern yoga.
+This method was passed from Sri T. Krishnamacharya, the "grandfather" of modern yoga to his student Sri K. Pattabhi Jois.
 Traditionally, students learnt one-on-one from their teacher, and developed a personal approach to yoga practice.
 Both Jois and Krishnamacharya lived in Mysore, India for many years, hence the name "Mysore-Style" Ashtanga.

-This is how the Jois family transmits Ashtanga in it's birthplace of Mysore India.
-Each person practices the portion of the Ashtanga Vinyasa series which they've been taught.
+In Mysore-Style Ashtanga each person practices the portion of the Ashtanga Vinyasa series which they've been taught.
 The teacher observes the practices of the yoga students and gives verbal advice, hands-on adjustments, and explanations of the postures.
 And this is how ashtanga is taught around the world.

 Learning this way, teachers give you personal attention where fit: postures, alignment, breath.
 We will teach you new postures when you're ready.